frychicken/art-IF-icial-Intelligence/README.md

 > This is avoiding objects (Obstacles) simulator written in java

+Hey, this is how auto-car works (just kidding, if this is how, maybe there are many car crashes [but you get a point])

 ## known issues

 >Sometimes, it does not go as expected